elishamutang/tic-tac-toe/README.md

 # tic-tac-toe
 Tic Tac Toe project from The Odin Project's JavaScript course

-This branch was created to test out an alternative way of approaching this project.
+This branch was created to test out a DOM handler function to handle the display/DOM logic.

-- Experimenting with factory functions instead of using IIFE at this stage.

-Objectives:

-1. Create working game in console (done)
-2. Set up reset method to reset round when a winner is found. (done)
-3. Check for ties (done)
-4. Create function to render the game on the webpage (next)

-To keep in mind:

-1. Come up with efficient solution for checkForWinner logic
+It will:
+- Render the contents of the gameboard array to the webpage